vix993/FrontendForProffy/README.md

 ## *Learn*

 #### Filter Teachers
-Search for teachers that suit your schedule and learning needs..
+Search for teachers that suit your schedule and learning needs.
 ##### /learn

 ## *Teach*